CSC322-Grinnell/grantapp/README.md

 ## Database Location ##
-Project_development is inside ~/workspace.  **Note: this is not the one in db.**
+Project_development is inside ~/workspace.  **Note: this is not the one in db, which was a stumbling block for 2019 production.**

-project_test  is for test data or seed data... project_production is lost in space, no idea what it is...
+Additionally, project_test  is for test data or seed data; project_production is currently lost.

 ## Important links ##